-With greater awareness regarding women’s reproductive system issues and preventionary measures today, now is a great time to begin a career as an Obstetrician!
-Between 2014 and 2024, this occupation is projected to grow 14 percent.
+With greater awareness regarding women’s reproductive system issues and prevention measures today, now is a great time to begin a career as an Obstetrician!
+Over the next decade, this occupation is projected to grow 16 percent.
 Also contributing to this growth is more advanced fertility treatments, which help couples experiencing difficulty conceiving.

 “When searching for employment, there are position postings through the national society for OB-GYNs.
 Recruiters are also an asset, and networking is key as well,” Thoppil advised.
 “There will be an increasing demand with our workforce demographics as we see less hours worked per OB-GYN professionals on average, and as many are choosing to have more work and life balance.”

 A career as an Obstetrician can be extremely lucrative.
-As of 2016, the median annual wage for Obstetricians was $208,000.
-While the lowest earning 10 percent were recorded to have made less than $82,570, the highest 10 percent earned more than $400,000.
+The median annual wage for Obstetricians was $238,320.
+While the lowest earning 10 percent were recorded to have made less than $92,040, the highest 10 percent earned more than $400,000.
 Additionally, the top paying employers of these professionals are medical and diagnostic laboratories, the offices of Physicians, specialty hospitals, outpatient care centers and ambulatory care services.
 The top paying states for this occupation are West Virginia, South Dakota, Nevada, Indiana and Idaho.

 “I would say that the average full-time OB-GYN makes roughly $330,000 per year,” Thoppil said.
 “Salary is proportional to productivity, and the more patients you see the more money you make all things being equal such as insurance and region.
 This is true for both a true private practice and OB-GYN employment in general.”